DefectDojo/Documentation/docs/features.rst

 To run or look at the status of existing runs, click on ``View / Run``.
 You will be able to see the current configuration and the result of previous runs.
-In the run, each endpoint that is marked as ``tool-export`` will be provided as parameter to the URL (you need to have at least one).
+In the run, each endpoint that is marked to provide it to a tool run will be provided as parameter to the URL in an isolated thread (you need to have at least one).
+For the ``ssh:`` protocol, it is provided as a file parameter.
+In the root folder ``scanner-automation`` you can find an example.
 You can run the tool or clear the previous results using the menu in the top right.

 .. image:: /_static/tool_scan_5.png